 Arcturus will climb highest up for the night a few hours after midnight local time and will beam high in the western sky at dawn.
 You can verify that you’re looking at Arcturus by arcing to Arcturus via the Big Dipper’s handle, as depicted in the sky chart below.
 Click here for a recommended almanacs; it can help you learn when Arcturus will rise into your sky.

 Arcturus is the 4th brightest star in the night sky, after Sirius, Canopus, and Alpha Centauri.
-Sirius shines brightly on winter evenings.
+Sirius shines brightly on winter and early spring evenings.
 The famous southern star Canopus does, too, as seen from latitudes like those in the southern U.S. Alpha Centauri is too far south to be seen from the continental U.S.

 So Arcturus is worth getting to know.
 It is not only bright but also – due to its northerly location on the sky’s dome – visible for much of the year for Northern Hemisphere stargazers.

 Arcturus’ appearance in the evening sky is a welcome sign in our northern climes, because it heralds the coming of spring.